 William S. Allen

-1. Hitler almost certainly acquired his anti-Semitic ideas during his time as a struggling artist in Vienna.
+1. Hitler almost certainly acquired his anti-Semitic ideas during his time as a struggling artist in Vienna, where anti-Semitism was rife.

-2. He believed in a Jewish world conspiracy, and that communism was a Jewish plot to undermine nations.
+2. Like other anti-Semites, Hitler came to believe in a Jewish world conspiracy and that communism was a Jewish plot to undermine nations.

-3. Anti-Semitism was prevalent in Germany during the 19th century, perpetuated by nationalist politicians and writers.
+3. Anti-Semitism was also prevalent in Germany during the 19th century, circulated by nationalist politicians and writers.

-4. During the 1920s Hitler kept his anti-Semitic ideas in check, as he attempted to build a ‘respectable’ party.
+4. During the 1920s, Hitler kept his anti-Semitic ideas in check as he attempted to consolidate, build and strengthen the young Nazi Party.

-5. Once in power, the Nazis unleashed a propaganda war on Germany’s Jews, led by men like Julius Streicher.
+5. Once in power, the Nazis unleashed a propaganda war on Germany’s Jews, led by men like Julius Streicher, editor of the notorious Der Sturmer newspaper.